MorganConrad/ptwd-sveltedemo/README.md

 # ptwd-sveltedemo

-Svelte - Sveltekit Demo for [Port Townsend Web Developers Meetup](https://www.meetup.com/port-townsend-web-developers-meetup/)
+Svelte - Sveltekit Demo for the Jan 10 2024 [Port Townsend Web Developers Meetup](https://www.meetup.com/port-townsend-web-developers-meetup/)

 This is a bit of a mish-mash illustrating the many possibilities of SvelteKit.
 It is definitely not intended as an example of "good design".
 The major routes: